The Graph Below Gives Information About the Percentage of the Population in Four Asian Countries

 Sample Essay

-The line graph depicts the changing city population percentages in four Asian countries from 1970 to 2020, with projections for 2030 and 2040.
+The line graph shows the proportion of people in four Asian countries who were living in cities from 1970 to 2020, along with projections for 2030 and 2040.

-Looking ahead, projections indicate further growth in city populations across all four countries.
-By 2040, it is predicted that Malaysia will have the largest percentage of city residents, nearing 85%, followed by Indonesia at around 65%.
-The figures for the Philippines and Thailand are predicted to be approximately 55% and 50%, respectively.
-(189 Words)
+Predictions indicate further growth in the population living in cities across all four countries.
+By 2040, Malaysia is set to have the greatest percentage, surpassing 80%, followed by Indonesia’s 65%.
+The figures for the Philippines and Thailand are expected to be approximately 55% and 50%, respectively.
+(191 Words)

 Common Mistake